wleoncio/pomodoro/README.md

 - Move terminal commands to a log file
 - Improve notification timeouts so they don't jumble up
 - Add push notifications to Android
-- Replace `xtrlock` with an uncheesable solution
+- During breaks, page `xtrlock` frequently to relock in case screen was unlocked